bjornandre/dapla-cli/README.md

 ## API URLs

-You will need to configure the locations of the APIs that the dapla-cli communicates with.
+You will need to configure the locations of the APIs that Dapla CLI communicates with.
 It is recommended that you provide this configuration in the `.dapla-cli.yml` file (see example above).

-It is also possible to provide the API urls directly to the dapla-cli, like so:
+It is also possible to provide the API urls directly to the Dapla CLI, like so:

 `# dapla --jupyter --apis data-maintenance="http://data-mainenance-server",dapla-pseudo-service="http://dapla-pseudo-service-server"`